-Technical presentation Full-time students are expected to participate in the graduate poster & demo competition once in the first two years of the program.
-An exception to satisfying this requirement requires formal approval of the student's supervisory committee, and the Associate Chair of Graduate Studies.
+Technical presentation Students are required to participate the graduate poster & demo competition once in the first two years of the program.

 Supervisory meeting Supervisory meetings must be scheduled once a year.
 Students should submit a supervisory report online at least 1-week before supervisory meetings (except during the years for thesis proposal and dissertation in lieu of supervisory meetings per SGS policies).
 Suggested content for the supervisory report can be found in Table 1 (assuming a typical duration of 4 years).
 Note this is a guideline and is not enforced.